 Therefore, having an alternative career according to Aparna can be the best option to sustain while preparing for UPSC CSE-like examinations.

-How Examarly Can Help
+How Examarly Will Help You

 With Examarly, your UPSC Preparation will be at full fledge even with your full-time job.
 It not only provides you with your own customized micro plan but also analyses your performance and enables you to maintain your benchmark so that you can balance your work and preparation together.